Gun shop burglary suspect mailed manifesto to Trump, police say

 Knudson declined to confirm what social media platform the video was on.

-Investigators said they analyzed the manifesto and discovered anti-religious views.
-As a result, they’ve beefed up patrols at churches and places of worship, but emphasized that there is no specific threat to any religious group.
+Investigators said they analyzed the manifesto and discovered anti-religious and anti-government views.
+As a result, they have beefed up patrols at churches and places of worship, but emphasized that there is no specific threat to any religious group.

+“There were two themes in the manifesto,” Janesville Police Chief David Moore said.
+“He was anti-government, and he certainly had his concerns on the federal government, and anti-religion.
+Those seem to be the two strongest themes.”

+Knudson said he was unaware of specific people targeted in the manifesto.
+Rep. Paul Ryan, speaker of the House of Representatives, is a resident of Janesville.

+“Local law enforcement was keeping Capitol P.D. in Washington, D.C., abreast of their investigation,” Knudsen said.

-In the manifesto Jakubowski also threatened to steal weapons and use them against public officials or schools, prompting officials to shut down the Janesville School District on Friday, Knudson said.
+In the manifesto, Jakubowski also threatened to steal weapons and use them against public officials or schools.
+Officials put the Janesville School District on a lockdown Thursday and kept schools closed on Friday, according to Janesville School District spokesman Patrick Gasper.
+School is closed this week for spring break, and students will return April 18.

+Gasper said Jakubowski attended Janesville schools during middle school and for his first year of high school.
+After beginning his sophomore year at Parker High School in Janesville, he left in November 1999 to be home schooled, according to Gasper.

+Jakubowski’s neighbor Phil Scriven said he saw no signs of trouble in his interactions with Jakubowski, calling him a “pleasant guy.”

 FBI reward